VovaStelmashchuk/selfpod/ReadMe.md

+## Moved to Archive
+[AndroidStory](https://androidstory.dev/) moved to new solution which provide admin pannel for podcast hosts and some automation around podcast hosting.
+New solution also open source [YourPod](https://github.com/VovaStelmashchuk/yourpod)

 ## Selfpod

 The system for podcast owners to duplicate their podcast to youtube automatically by power of open source; free and